Integration of Neural Network-Based Symbolic Regression in Deep Learning for Scientific Discovery: Experiments

 In our experiments, we generate data with parameters drawn from uniform distributions:

-The state variables are measured at a time step of $\Delta t=0.1$ to allow the system to find the finite-difference solution.
+The state variables $u$ and $v$ are measured at a time step of $\Delta t=0.1$ to allow the system to find the finite-difference solution.
 Because of this small time step, we also need to propagate the solution for more time steps to find the right equation (otherwise the system learns the identity function).
-To avoid problems of the recurrent structure predicting a solution that blows up toward $\pm \infty$, we start the training with propagating only 1 time step, and add more time steps as the training continues.
+To avoid problems of the recurrent structure predicting a solution that explodes oward $\pm \infty$, we start the training with propagating only 1 time step, and add more time steps as the training continues.
 This is a similar strategy as \cite{Long2018-2} except that we are not restarting the training.

 The initial parameters $u_0, v_0$ are fed into the propagator, and the dynamics encoder output is expected to correlate with $\omega^2$.